 The Center for Pharmacy Care, located on Fifth Avenue in Pittsburgh’s Uptown, offers pharmacist-directed wellness and chronic disease management services to local residents and University employees.

 The School’s Academic Partners affiliation with the Catholic Charities Free Health Care Center earned the 2010 Pride in Pittsburgh Award from the Allegheny County Medical Society.

 Recent global pharmacy education initiatives include an affiliation agreement with the University of Perugia, Italy’s most prestigious pharmacy school, as well as other schools of pharmacy in China, Japan and Africa.

-The School has been nationally recognized for providing continuing professional education to FDA personnel, pharmaceutical companies, and dental associations.
+The School has been nationally recognized for providing continuing professional education to FDA personnel, pharmaceutical companies, and dentists and dental assistants.